RecordEvolution/polymer_meetup_demo/how_to_start/README.md

 ## Start developing

 Start by creating an index.html where you need to import the Polymer library.
 Then [build your own custom element](https://www.polymer-project.org/1.0/start/first-element/step-2) where you include the `cb-connection` element.
-Your application should display the questions we send and can submit answers.
+Your application should display the questions we send and should be able to submit your answers.
 The [polymer element catalog](https://elements.polymer-project.org/) provides a lot of useful elements you can use, e.g. `paper-input` or `paper-button`.